dlab-berkeley/D-Lab-Workshop-Template/README.md

 [D-LabWorkshop2](D-LabWorkshop2Link), and
 [AdditionalWorkshopsAsNeeded](LinksToWorkshops) prior to this workshop.

+Check D-Lab's [Learning Pathways](https://dlab-berkeley.github.io/dlab-workshops/python_path.html) to figure out which of our workshops to take!

 ## Workshop Goals

 In this workshop, we provide [WorkshopGoal].
 First, we’ll cover [Aim1].
 Then,